Pound Ridge, New York: 19th century

 Pound Ridge furnished 109 men to fight in the American Civil War.
 Of the 94 new recruits, 53 served in Connecticut regiments and 41 in New York Regiments.
-Seven men were killed in action, thirteen died of disease, three died in prison, seven were wounded and thirteen disabled.
-When conscription was enacted the town began to raise money to give to conscripts for their personal use or so that they could purchase substitutes.
+Seven men were killed in action, 13 died of disease, three died in prison, seven were wounded and 13 disabled.
+When conscription was enacted, the town began to raise money to give to conscripts for their personal use or so that they could purchase substitutes.
 The money was raised through taxes, bonds and loans from the county.
-By the end of the war the town had 35,000 dollars in debts.
+By the end of the war the town had $35,000 in debts.
 A significant portion of the money was entrusted to Alsop Hunt Lockwood who served as the town supervisor from 1844 to 1853 and then county sheriff for three years before becoming supervisor again from 1856 to 1868.
-In the spring of 1868 the town attempted to audit the supervisor to determine how the war funds were disbursed.
-The supervisor resigned in the summer of 1868 and the town went to court against him to recover 9155.77 dollars in damages and costs.
+In the spring of 1868, the town attempted to audit the supervisor to determine how the war funds were disbursed.
+The supervisor resigned in the summer of 1868 and the town went to court against him to recover $9,155.77 in damages and costs.
 The case was apparently settled out of court.
 The former supervisor sold his Pound Ridge house in 1871 and moved to White Plains where he died three years later.
 Alsop was the sixth and last member of the Lockwood family to serve as town supervisor.

-In 1869 the Stamford Water Company purchased land for the construction of a dam and the creation of a reservoir for the use of the city of Stamford.
-Three ponds were joined together to create Trinity Lake which reached a capacity of 450 million gallons when the dam height was increased in 1895.
-In 1891 the Stamford Water Company purchased additional land and created Siscowit Reservoir with a capacity of 88 million gallons.
-Annual farmers’ picnics were held on the eastern shore of Trinity Lake for about twenty years from 1886 onwards.
-Up to 2000 people from the region would attend.
+In 1869, the Stamford Water Company purchased land for the construction of a dam and the creation of a reservoir for the use of the city of Stamford.
+Three ponds were joined to create Trinity Lake which reached a capacity of 450 million gallons when the dam height was increased in 1895.
+In 1891, the Stamford Water Company purchased additional land and created Siscowit Reservoir with a capacity of 88 million gallons.
+Annual farmers' picnics were held on the eastern shore of Trinity Lake for about 20 years from 1886 onwards.
+Up to 2,000 people from the region would attend.

+20th century

-The population of Pound Ridge declined from 1417 in 1860 to a low of 515 in 1920.
+The population of Pound Ridge declined from 1,417 in 1860 to a low of 515 in 1920.
 During this period general farming was replaced by dairy farming.
 Forest grew back over land cleared during the previous two centuries.
 The town had lost all three of its post offices by 1903.
-In May 1911 a series of fires broke out that burned hundreds of acres.
+In May 1911, a series of fires broke out that burned hundreds of acres.
 George Irving Ruscoe served as town supervisor from 1894 to 1927.
 He also served as a justice of the peace for 62 years until his retirement in 1945.
-In 1916 the Northern Westchester District Nursing Association requested permission to open a Polio hospital in Pound Ridge.
+In 1916, the Northern Westchester District Nursing Association requested permission to open a Polio hospital in Pound Ridge.
 Sentiment in the town was strongly against the proposal and the hospital was not approved.
 The town board passed a resolution requiring all outside children under the age of 17 to be examined by health officials before they would be allowed to visit the town.
-In 1917 Pound Ridge was caught up in a Polio epidemic.
+In 1917, Pound Ridge was caught up in a Polio epidemic.